PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Update-Error-View.md

 The on-screen experience, when receiving an error message, is controlled through the views NormalView (the default) and CategoryView.
 These are user selectable though the preference variable $ErrorView.
-The addition of a “ConciseView” as default that contains only specific error information producing a single line on screen and in logs will improve customer success.
+The addition of a “SimpleView” as default that contains only specific error information producing a single line on screen and in logs will improve customer success.

 Comprehensive error information is available to the customer through